mdgriffith/mechanical-elephant-hakyll/thoughts/2015-04-20-becoming-productive-in-haskell.markdown

 </p>

 # Data First
 This is more of a thought on moving from a dynamic language to a static language, but in Haskell, the structure of your data is mostly stated in data declarations and type signatures.
-In python it's mostly implied by the code.
+In Python it's mostly implied by the code.

 My first thought with a Haskell function is "What does the data look like?
-This function takes a \____ and returns a \_____ ?", while in python my first thought is "What does the code say?".
+This function takes a \____ and returns a \_____ ?", while in Python my first thought is "What does the code say?"

 Thinking 'data first' improved my coding, even when coming back to Python.
 I more often recognize when the structure of my data changes for no real reason other than it was easy and I was very 'zoomed in' on the problem at the time.